jbaudanza/rxeventstore/README.md

 runProjection('comment-counter', resume);
 ```

-Only one worker should run on projection at once.
+Only one worker should run a projection at once.
 Running more than one worker won't cause any data corruption, but it will be inefficient and generate warnings.

 ### Reading from projections